w3f/polkadot-spec/docs/chap-overview.md

   1. Verify that the Host’s session key is included in the current Epoch’s authority set ([Section -sec-num-ref-](chap-sync#sect-authority-set)).

-  2. Run the BABE lottery ([Chapter 5](sect-block-production)) and wait for the next assigned slot in order to produce a block.
+  2. Run the BABE lottery ([Chapter -chap-num-ref-](sect-block-production)) and wait for the next assigned slot in order to produce a block.

   3. Gossip any produced blocks to all connected peers ([Section -sec-num-ref-](chap-networking#sect-msg-block-announce)).

   4. Run the catch-up protocol ([Section -sec-num-ref-](sect-finality#sect-grandpa-catchup)) to make sure that the node is participating in the current round and not a past round.

-  5. Run the GRANDPA rounds protocol ([Chapter 6](sect-finality)).
+  5. Run the GRANDPA rounds protocol ([Chapter -chap-num-ref-](sect-finality)).

 ## -sec-num- Relaying Node {#sect-node-relaying}

-The relaying node covers all the features of the authoring node, but also participants in the availability and validity process to process new parachain blocks as described in [Chapter 8](chapter-anv).
+The relaying node covers all the features of the authoring node, but also participants in the availability and validity process to process new parachain blocks as described in [Chapter -chap-num-ref-](chapter-anv).